 Here’s how it works:

-• We then attempt to extract the JWT token from the request.
+__call__method, we first check if the request is for the Django admin site.
+If so, we skip authentication and pass the request to the next middleware/view. - We then attempt to extract the JWT token from the request.
 If there is no token or the token is malformed, we return a 401 Unauthorized response.

-• If we have a valid token, we use the jwt.decode function to decode the payload.
-We assume that the JWT is signed using the HS256 algorithm and the same secret key as the rest of the Django application (specified in the settings.SECRET_KEY variable).
+jwt.decodefunction to decode the payload.
+We assume that the JWT is signed using the HS256 algorithm and the same secret key as the rest of the Django application (specified in thesettings.SECRET_KEYvariable). - We attach the authenticated user to the

-• Finally, we pass the request to the next middleware/view and return the response.
+request.userattribute, which can be accessed by subsequent middlewares/views. - Finally, we pass the request to the next middleware/view and return the response.

 To use this middleware, add it to your Django MIDDLEWARE setting: